urcsc170/2021-spring-csc170/project03-multipage-website/instructions.md

 # Project 3: Multipage Website

-*Due: Thursday, May 6 ...last day of classes - no exceptions*
+*Due: Friday, May 14 ...end of finals week*

 ## General and Global Requirements